-All bass anglers know that swimbaits are potent bass catchers during spring and summer, when warm water makes bass aggressive.
+All bass anglers know that swimbaits are potent bass catchers during spring and summer when warm water makes bass aggressive.
 But many put them away in late fall and winter.
 They shouldn’t.
 The productivity of these soft-plastic lures, especially when rigged on jig heads, doesn’t slow down when water temperatures drop.
 Like the bass, they need to adjust to the conditions.

-Mueller was familiar with the swimbaits that he fished during the 2015 Classic before arriving at the 56,000-acre reservoir that lies along the Georgia-South Carolina line.
+Mueller was familiar with the swimbaits he fished during the 2015 Classic before arriving at the 56,000-acre reservoir along the Georgia-South Carolina line.
 He has used them to catch plenty of late fall and winter bass from New England lakes and while on the road, including at two Tennessee smallmouth factories — Dale Hollow Reservoir and Cherokee Lake.
 The latter hosted a Bassmaster Elite Series tournament in February 2017, when he used a small swimbait to catch a few key smallmouth each morning before the sun came up and they suspended.
 He finished the four-day tournament with 20 smallmouth weighing 65 pounds, which earned him fifth place.

 Those constraints don’t entirely apply to swimbaits.
 “That’s the beautiful thing when you fish a swimbait, you can cover water,” Mueller said.
 “You can’t do that with a drop shot or a hair jig.”
-That mobility is a function of the steady slow-rolling retrieve that he uses to keep his swimbait moving along the bottom.
+That mobility is a function of the steady, slow-rolling retrieve he uses to keep his swimbait moving along the bottom.
 Sometimes he’ll add a pause, letting his swimbait settle on the bottom when he feels bass nipping at it.
 And more times than not, restarting his retrieve pushes the bass’s strike button.

 Most bass anglers are familiar with swimbait fishing during the springtime shad spawn or along river ledges and other deep-water structure in summer.
 That’s when large swimbaits with heavy weights — “I’ll even use a 1-ounce one because it’s all about speed,” Mueller said — catch aggressive bass hopped up on warm water.
 But those aren’t the best choice when water temperatures are between the high 50s and mid-30s, which he considers cold.

-Cold water demands small and subtle swimbaits that match the bass’s strike zone.
+Cold water demands small, subtle swimbaits that match the bass’s strike zone.
 Mueller has three favorites.
-Each has a slightly different silhouette and action, so he can fine-tune his presentation to the mood of the bass that he is chasing.
+Each has a slightly different silhouette and action, so he can fine-tune his presentation to the mood of the bass he is chasing.
 The first two are a 3-inch Reins Rockvibe Shad, which has a skinny body and tight wiggle, and the 2-inch Optimum Baits Opti Shad, whose tail kicks stronger.
 Both are matched to a 1/4-, 5/16- or 3/8-ounce jig head.

 Choosing the correct weight jig head is the secret behind the success of this technique.
-“You can’t fish anything less than 1/4 ounce when fishing deep water,” Mueller said.
+“You can’t fish less than 1/4 ounce when fishing deep water,” Mueller said.
 And as wind increases, you’ll need to add weight.
 The key is not going too far.
 He has seen days when bass holding in 30 feet of water will bite a swimbait rigged on a 3/8-ounce jig head but only follow one with a 1/2-ounce jig head.
 It boils down to using the lightest jig head that lets you maintain bottom contact.
 “If you do that, you will catch more fish,” he said.

 Mueller’s third cold-water swimbait is a 3.25-inch Reins Fat Rockvibe Shad.
-Its wider body and bigger boot-style tail creates more action than the other two.
+Its wider body and bigger boot-style tail create more action than the other two.
 “It’s a flat swimbait, which gives it that side-to-side roll,” he said.
-The best jig head he has found for this swimbait is made by Dobyns, weighs 3/8 ounce and has a light-wire hook.
-Its tapered head contributes to the “death roll” action as does its forward angled line tie, which resembles the ones used on most swim jigs.
+The best jig head he has found for this swimbait is made by Dobyns, weighs 3/8 ounce, and has a light-wire hook.
+Its tapered head contributes to the “death roll” action, as does its forward angled line tie, which resembles the ones used on most swim jigs.
 “Most swimbait heads have a 60- or 90-degree line tie,” he said.
-“Its [line tie is] closer to 30 degrees.”
+“It's [line tie is] closer to 30 degrees.”

 Mueller chooses to fish swimbaits in cold water with a spinning outfit for several reasons.
 First, they’re more sensitive.
 He said you feel your lure and strikes through the rod and reel.
 Baitcasting reels have larger gears, which absorb vibrations instead of transmitting them to your hands.
 He said a spinning reel’s smaller gears pass them along, keeping you connected to what is happening at the end of your line.